 Stacks and screenshots

-This one’s another quality of life change but it’ll make a difference for anyone who takes a lot of screenshots — like we did for this review.
+This one’s another quality of life change, but it’ll make a difference for anyone who takes a lot of screenshots — like we did for this review.
 Just right click on your desktop and you can have your files automatically arrange themselves into stacks.

 Stacks aren’t folders, but they play a similar role.
 By clicking on one of these stacks, they automatically expand so you can open the file you want to open, and once you do, they close right up again.

 Screenshots also got a bit of a makeover in the MacOS Mojave update.
 They behave like they do on iOS, which means once you snap one (with Command + Shift + 3) it slides over to a little corner of your screen where you can just pop it open and make any changes you want before saving it to the desktop.
+MacOS remains the king of screenshotting.

 Not bad, not bad at all

 For something as simple as an operating system update, Mojave manages to pack enough quality-of-life changes in that you’ll definitely find something to like about this update.
 Even though Mac users enjoyed the back-end changes Apple made in the last MacOS update, the Mojave update feels a lot more people-focused.
 With that in mind, it’s no surprise to see Safari receive some major security updates.
 Now, you’ll get a warning box every time a website requests information from Safari, and Apple redesigned the browser’s back-end to make it harder for ads to track you from site to site.
+We still prefer Chrome, but at least Safari is now a safe, quick alternative.